Hammada (plant): Known species

 It is not known what the genus name of Hammada is in reference to, but Hamada in Arabic is a desert landscape.

 It was first described and published in Bot.
 Zhurn.
 (Moscow & Leningrad) Vol.33 on page 582 in 1948.

-The genus is not recognized by the United States Department of Agriculture and the Agricultural Research Service, as they list it as a synonym of Haloxylon Bunge.
+The genus is not accepted by the United States Department of Agriculture and the Agricultural Research Service; they list it as a synonym of Haloxylon Bunge.